KennethKo/ptjson/README.md

 --prototypify, deprototypify - DONE

----add override detection when scoring prototype parents by their footprint
+---add override detection when scoring prototype parents by their footprint - DONE

 ---add support for existing prototypes when applying prototypify